DevelopingWriter96/DevelopingWriter96/README.md

 ### Hi there 👋

+###🌱 I’m currently learning Javascript at Utah Valley University

+### I am a fan of Lego, Zelda, and an aspiring Fantasy Writer!

+### 🔭 I’m currently working on improving a React app from one of my old classes

 <!--
 **DevelopingWriter96/DevelopingWriter96** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.